 Before landing, a crew member came by to inform me that my bag hadn’t made it on the plane since the connection was so short in Abu Dhabi.
 He said to talk to a desk agent once I was in Bangkok but of course, there was no one around when I got off the plane.
 I found an airport information desk while I was heading for immigration and they said after I’d cleared immigration I could go to the sixth floor and speak with Etihad.

 I head down the hall where there are two signs: “immigration” and “visa on arrival.”
 If you showed up without a Visa, expecting to get one on arrival, which of those signs would you follow?
 I got in the visa-on-arrival line.
 I was approached by someone who was, no doubt, being paid to make this an efficient process and asked where I was from.
 They said I didn’t need a Visa and that I should go to immigration.
-It’s not really their fault, they weren’t hired for their decision-making abilities, they were hired to follow directions.
-The guy who decided those signs and thought they said all there was to be said and then hired someone once that was clear as mud—he should be fired.
+It’s not really their fault.
+They weren’t hired for their decision-making abilities, they were hired to follow directions.
+The guy who designed those signs and thought they said all there was to be said, and then hired someone once that was clear as mud—he should be fired.